Explore Pittsburgh

 What if there’s an emergency?

-If there’s an emergency or you are injured in a crash, call 911 immediately.
-If riding on Sunday, please note that SAG drivers are NOT medics and cannot help you with medical issues beyond providing supplies from a standard first aid kit.
+If there’s an emergency or you are injured in a crash, call 911 if you are able, or have a nearby rider or event marshal call 911 immediately.
+Please note that SAG drivers and event marshals are NOT trained medics and cannot help you with medical issues beyond providing supplies from a standard first aid kit.

 Where can I brush up on my biking skills?